Chappaqua Continuing Education

 Bridge for Intermediate Beginner with Khalid Al Doori

-Bridge For Intermediate Beginner is a continuation of the Bridge for Beginners class or students who have experience playing bridge.
+This is a continuation of the Bridge for Beginners class for students who have experience playing bridge.
 This class will begin with an initial review of the topics from the Bridge for Beginners class.
-Students will improve their skills as the class will cover more bidding conventions starting with the most essential ones and covering various playing techniques.
+Students will improve their skills as the class will cover more bidding conventions, starting with the most essential ones and covering various playing techniques.
 You will improve your knowledge of play and defense techniques.

 Bridge: Supervised Play with Khalid Al Doori